coordinature/coordinature.github.io/development/applications/familysigns/content/en/website.md

 Share your signs within your family and get to know each other better.

 ##### Private Family Channel
-Creata a safe space.
+Create a safe space.
 Send messages in a space made only for your family members.

-#####  Try it yourself!
+**Try it yourself!**
 Scan the QR code and create a gesture for your first word.
 {try}